meharbhamrah/CSKeywords/README.md

 - **Communication Systems**: Complex networks and technologies used for transmitting and receiving data.
 In the context of millimeter wave, it involves the systems that harness these high-frequency signals.
 - **Wavelength**: The distance between two consecutive points in a wave.
 In the millimeter wave frequency range, shorter wavelengths are a defining characteristic, leading to unique propagation characteristics.
 - **Mobile Millimeter Wave**: A technology that operates in the millimeter wave frequency range for mobile communication.
 It aims to leverage high-frequency bands for faster data rates and increased network capacity.
+- **Network Architecture Principles**: Fundamental design guidelines defining the structure and operation of 5G networks.
+- **Independence of Software from Hardware**: The separation of software and hardware components within the network architecture for improved flexibility and scalability.
+- **Separation of Compute and Storage Resources**: Decoupling of network compute servers (for high-power computations) from storage resources, enhancing redundancy and resilience.
+- **Separation of User Plane and Control Plane**: Isolating application data (user plane) from background signaling (control plane), providing flexibility and scalability.
+- **Logical Subsets of Network Components**: Network slices, which are subsets of available network resources customized for specific applications.
+- **Resource Allocation**: The process of assigning network resources within a slice to meet the specific requirements of an application.
+- **Redundancy and Resiliency**: Ensuring network reliability by separating compute and storage resources, preventing single points of failure.
+- **Flexible Subscription Models**: The ability to offer customized network services to customers based on their requirements.
+- **Application Requirements**: Diverse needs of applications, including eMBB, IoT, and URLLC, in terms of latency, connection density, and throughput.
+- **Background Signaling**: The underlying network processes and communication required to set up and manage user plane data sessions.